mtpontes/microservices-store/README.md

 - Java 17
 - Server RabbitMQ 3.7
 - Database MySQL 8.0
+- MongoDB 8

 ## 🖥️ Functionalities

-- ✅ Authentication on `account-ms`
+- [x] Authentication on `account-ms`
-- ✅ Authorization on `auth-ms`
+- [x] Authorization on `auth-ms`

-- ✅ Scheduling promotions
+- [x] Scheduling promotions

-- ✅ CRUD of customers and system administrators in the `account-ms` microservice
+- [x] CRUD of customers and system administrators in the `account-ms` microservice
-- ✅ Products CRUD
+- [x] Products CRUD
-- ✅ Order CRUD and direct and indirect communication with the Products and Payments microservices
+- [x] Order CRUD and direct and indirect communication with the Products and Payments microservices
-- ✅ Payment persistence based on messaging
+- [x] Payment persistence based on messaging

-- ✅ Highly parameterized search
+- [x] Highly parameterized search

-- ✅ Updates from related entities in different services through messaging
+- [x] Updates from related entities in different services through messaging

 ## 🛠️ Tecnologies